 - 1. Explain the concepts of object-oriented programming and C++ basics. - 2.
-Explain the concepts of object-oriented programming functions - 3.
+Interpret the concepts of functions in C++ - 3.
 Implement class and object Constructor & Destructor and pointers. - 4.
 Demonstrate inheritance, operator overloading and dynamic Apply inheritance and operator overloading concepts and Develop the programs using polymorphism, function and class templates. - 5.
 Implement streams, File I/O and exception handling in C++.